JTranOrg/JTran/docs/reference.md

 This gets around the json constraint by making each "property" name be unique.
 Note that the value of the parameter is ignored.

-You can output single values. e.g. strings, numbers:
+You can output single values, e.g. strings, numbers:

 ###### Transform